AndroidJamSriLanka/Gayani91/README.md

           weather report of the particular location on that day and suggest nearest lodges, bus stops, railway stations, shops, medical centers etc.

+Here are the API's i'm going to use in my app, to get locations - Google Places API https://developers.google.com/places/android/ to get elevation - The Google Elevation API https://developers.google.com/maps/documentation/elevation/ to get weather report of a particular location - Weather API(Open Weather Map) http://openweathermap.org/api